The Best Cold Brew Coffee Maker (top Models + buying guide)

 Why Cold Brew?
 What about Ice-Coffee?

-You mean you DON'T know the difference between cold brew and iced-coffee?.
-We are not simply talking about cold coffee here!
+What’s the difference between cold brew and iced-coffee?
+Well, we are not simply talking about cold coffee here.

 Unlike pouring ice over hot coffee, cold drip uses a simple steeping technique that helps highlight the natural chocolate, floral, and fruity notes inherent in coffee.
 Not only that, the steeping helps to reduce the bitter, stale, and watered down flavor you can get icing a hot coffee.
 If that’s not enough to get you excited: